News and Reviews

 The ODT records, on Monday 5th June, that Richard Madden, Musical Director of our choir, has been awarded the QSM for services to music.
 Congratulations Richard.
 Your father, who also conducted this choir, would be so proud.

-18th June 2017 Concert Review (from Marion Poole of the ODT):
+18th June 2017 Concert Review by Marion Poole of the Otago Daily Times

 Outstanding Delivery by Choir and Guests

 A near-capacity house was wowed by the wonderful sound of the Royal Dunedin Male Choir with guests under the direction of Richard Madden and Daniel Cooper with accompanying pianists Linda Folland and Lynley Fuglestad and organist David Burchell at the town hall yesterday afternoon.

 Compere Tony Binns made up for the lack of programme notes.

 The sound produced by the choir is certainly more vocally agile and more harmonically attuned than in the past.

 The items chosen for the performance also asked for more technical and emotional import from the choir than in previous years.

 The choir is also to be commended for its choice of guest soloists and for the familial context it maintains via awards and personal anecdotes for its performers and audience.